VladislavGlupak/JointSavings_smart_contract/README.md

 ![Screenshot](Execution_Results/last_with_5_acc1.JPG)

-Withdrawing 10 ether into `accountTwo`, last Withdrawing account and amount and contract balance:
+Withdrawing 10 ether into `accountTwo` - `0x7A1f3dFAa0a4a19844B606CD6e91d693083B12c0`, last Withdrawing account and amount and contract balance:

 ![Screenshot](Execution_Results/with_10eth_acc2.JPG)